 “Less is more!
 I would start by applying smaller doses of the product and see how your hair will react [sic].
 If your hair seems to play nicely with it, you can then add more as you go.”

 If you’re looking for the right hair products for your oily hair, look no further.
-We’ve rounded up the best products for greasy hair.
+We’ve rounded up our best products in the L'Oréal portfolio of products for greasy hair.

 If you have greasy strands, chances are good the combination of your hair’s natural oils, hair products, and pollution can make your strands feel anything but clean.
 If your strands are feeling dirty, the Redken Clean Maniac Micellar Clean-Touch Shampoo is the perfect shampoo for you.

 Formulated with a chelator, anti-oxidant, and a UV filter, the shampoo gently washes away pollution, daily grit, styling build-up, and excess sebum for a clean feeling with respect for the hair.